Are you looking for crochet border patterns and edgings for a crochet project like a baby blanket, afghan or throw blanket? Look no further!

 Single Crochet Border

-Simple edging stitches like the single crochet can make the perfect crochet borders!
+Simple stitches like the single or half double crochet can make the perfect crochet borders!
 This type of border helps to create a clean edge on almost any crocheted blanket pattern.
 Read on down to find the full photo tutorial and written pattern for this easy crochet border.

 Find the free crochet single crochet border tutorial from Dream a Little Bigger.

 I hope you enjoyed these crocheted edgings and blanket border tutorials.
-There are so many ways to add borders to your crochet projects.
-We touched on only a few that are out there, but these are the easiest to understand for someone starting out.
+There are so many ways to add borders to your crochet projects, each with its own technique, and use case.
+We touched on only a few that are out there, but these are the easiest to understand for someone just beginning.

 Free Crochet Blanket Patterns